 Budgets: Bandwidth and Transfer Rates

-Flash-based video offers a unique experience for Web site visitors to view a wide range of video content: full episodes of TV shows, movie trailers, how-to videos and tutorials, music videos, home-grown video clips, and more.
-As long as Flash Player 6 or newer is installed on the user’s computer, you can serve some type of video for their enjoyment.
+Flash Video offers a unique experience for Web site visitors to view a wide range of video content: full episodes of TV shows, movie trailers, how-to videos and tutorials, music videos, home-grown video clips, and more.
+As long as Flash Player 6 or higher is installed on the user's computer, you can serve some type of Flash Video for their enjoyment.

-But all video, regardless of whether its format is Flash-compatible video, has a financial price.
-Depending on your content length and audience, the additional cost of hosting and serving video can range from zero to thousands—if not millions—of dollars per month.
-The more popular your video content, the more likely you’ll need to pay extra hosting fees on top of your regular bill.
-Let’s look at how you can estimate how much video deployment could end up costing you.
+But all video, regardless of whether or not its format is Flash Video, has a financial price.
+Depending on your content length and audience, the additional cost of hosting and serving Flash Video can range from zero to thousands—if not millions—of dollars per month.
+The more popular your video content, the more likely you'll need to pay extra hosting fees on top of your regular bill.
+Let's look at how you can estimate how much Flash Video deployment could end up costing you.

-Before you encode your video content, you should determine how much of your site budget will be used for video and estimate how much traffic you want to accommodate.
+Before you encode your Flash Video content, you should determine how much of your site budget will be used for video, and estimate how much traffic you want to accommodate.

 Real-time streaming video

 To calculate the average transfer rate of real-time streaming video from your site per month, use the following formula for each video file to determine the number of bytes: